ruhan1/s3perf/README.md

 # s3perf

 This program tests the performance of a AWS S3 based storage service.
-You can simple run it by: go run cmd/main.go
+You can run it by two steps:

+go run main.go prepare $origin

+go run main.go execute $target

-You can also create Openshift pipeline (and tasks) by below and run the pipeline via 'tkn' or Openshift console.
+You can also create Openshift pipeline and tasks as below and run the pipeline via 'tkn' or Openshift console.

-oc apply -f task-s3perf-prepare.yml
+oc apply -f task-s3perf-init.yml

 oc apply -f task-s3perf-execute.yml